Top Story · Politics

 A new measles case has been confirmed in Honduras, prompting Congressman and physician Bayron Banegas to urge health authorities to immediately implement epidemiological containment measures and strengthen disease surveillance to prevent wider transmission.

-Two Young Accident Survivors Discharged from Hospital
+Radio Cadena Voces (X)Read on XTwo Young Accident Survivors Discharged from Hospital

 Two brothers, ages 13 months and 12 years, were released Monday from Hospital Escuela after being injured in a fatal accident in Tegucigalpa's Villa Nueva neighborhood.

-Radio Cadena Voces (X)Tegucigalpa
+Radio Cadena Voces (X)Read on XTegucigalpa

 Weather